ansible/ansible/docs/docsite/rst/plugins/netconf.rst

    :local:
    :depth: 2

-Netconf plugins are abstactions over the Netconf interface to network devices.
+Netconf plugins are abstractions over the Netconf interface to network devices.
 They provide a standard interface for Ansible to execute tasks on those network devices.

 These plugins generally correspond one-to-one to network device platforms.
 The appropriate netconf plugin will